svenmalvik/svenmalvik.com/_posts/2020-06-14-azure-appservice-nodejs.md

 comment: false
 ---

 *A Web App in Azure contains several resources that need to be provisioned.
-We ned an App Service Plan where we define the underlying compute power, an App Service that runs the application, and we need the application itself which might need a database.
+We need an App Service Plan where we define the underlying compute power, an App Service that runs the application, and we need the application itself which might need a database.
 In this post I will use Azure App Configuration service where I store configurations that I want my NodeJS application to publish as pure Json.*

 We can provision the App Service Plan and App Service from the portal, and then setup deployment of a GitHub repository for the NodeJS application.
 But I wanted it to be 100% automated without setting up anything, so I decided to try ARM templates.